 “UL has created this event to act as an inclusive and attractive platform to encourage builders, architects, fire service, realtors, insurers, and others to gather and learn together the various perspectives on residential fire safety,” said Chris Hasbrook, Global Vice President for Building Materials and Life Safety & Security at UL.

 The symposium will be the first of its kind on a national level, bringing together various players within the residential building industry.

-“Phoenix Fire Department and the City of Phoenix are pleased to partner with UL to offer this educational and informative exchange of ideas to the public on residential fire safety and home building challenges,” said Chief Bob Khan of the Phoenix Fire Department.
+“Phoenix Fire Department and the City of Phoenix are pleased to partner with UL to offer this educational and informative exchange of ideas to the public, and particularly to the residents of Reward Homes in The Hills Of Carmel, on residential fire safety and home building challenges,” said Chief Bob Khan of the Phoenix Fire Department.
 “We anticipate positive, thoughtful, and frank dialogue throughout this event.”

 Additionally, Volvo Cars of North America will present a perspective on effectively using safety as a brand-building tool.
 Speakers will lead discussions on a number of topics including: